daishisystems/Daishi.Tutorials.RobotFactory/README.md

 # Daishi.Tutorials.RobotFactory
-A tutorial focused on Object Oriented and Test Driven Design
+A tutorial focused on Object Oriented and Test Driven Design in C#.